|Vintage Pulp||Feb 27 2017|

 |Vintage Pulp||Jul 3 2015|

 The hitchhiker has been a central element of many a mid-century thriller, with the results of these rides ranging from hot sex to bloody murder, and several outcomes between.
-Below is a collection of paperback covers depicting various characters casting their fates to the road.
+Above you see a cover for Jean Holbrook's Girl on the Run, and below is a collection of more paperback covers depicting various characters casting their fates to the road.
 Wish them luck—they’ll need it.
 And thanks to all the original uploaders on these.